Banyc/DailyHealthReportZju/README.md

 1. Download and install (except the Chrome driver) those prerequisites above;
 1. Customize the configuration file [appsettings](./src/DailyHealthReportZju/appsettings.json);
-1. Start a command line promote at the root of the project and type in the following lines:
+1. Start a command line prompt at the root of the project and type in the following lines:

     ```shell
     cd src/DailyHealthReportZju